Precise determination of the top-quark on-shell mass $M_t$ via its scale-invariant perturbative relation to the

-The accuracy of the pQCD prediction under the $\overline{\rm MS}$ running mass scheme depends strongly on the exact value of $\alpha_s$ and ${\overline m}$.
-After applying the PMC, the correct values of the effective $\alpha_s$ and ${\overline m}$ can be determined, its resultant more convergent pQCD series also leads to a much smaller residual scale dependence, thus a reliable and precise pQCD prediction can be achieved.
+The accuracy of the pQCD prediction under the $\overline{\rm MS}$ running mass scheme depends strongly on the exact values of $\alpha_s$ and ${\overline m}_q$.
+After applying the PMC, the correct values of the effective $\alpha_s$ and ${\overline m}_q$ can be determined simultaneously, its resultant more convergent pQCD series also leads to a much smaller residual scale dependence, thus a reliable and precise pQCD prediction can be achieved.
 It is also a very useful method to determine the bottom-quark OS mass and the charm-quark OS mass in the future.

-{\bf Acknowledgments:} We thank Sheng-Quan Wang, Jian-Ming Shen, Jun Zeng and Qing Yu for helpful discussions.
-This work was supported in part by the Natural Science Foundation of China under Grant Grant No.12175025 and No.12147102, and by the graduate research and innovation foundation of Chongqing, China under Grant No.ydstd1912.
+\acknowledgments We thank Sheng-Quan Wang, Jian-Ming Shen, Jun Zeng and Qing Yu for helpful discussions.
+This work was supported in part by the National Natural Science Foundation of China under Grant No.12247129, No.12175025, and No.12347101, and by the Graduate Research and Innovation Foundation of Chongqing, China under Grant No.ydstd1912.